ACS-Community/ACS/README.md

 The master branch is used to build a RPM.
-The "merges" branch merges the updates from ACS Community master branch and ALMA ACS's master branch, which then are merged to this project master branch.
+The "merges" branch merges the updates from ACS Community master branch and ALMA ACS's master branch, which then are merged/cherry-picked to this project master branch.

 ## Git Structure